jagadekmeesala/Miracle_DAAPS/README.md

 - Learnt about DB Maintenance plan in SQL Server.
 - Learnt about Performance tuning and Query optmization practically.
 - Researched about the basic requirements that are needed to install SQL server.
--
+- Learnt about Replications in SQL server.
+- Did Monitoring using Activity monitor in SQL server.
+- Worked on SQL Server Agents and scheduled a job using them
+- Learnt about Distributor, Publisher and Subscriber.
 - Analysed MiraDBSHARp report and started working on replication of it.

 What am I planning to achieve tomorrow
 - Create DAX for miraDBSHARp in Power BI report.
-- Analyse entire data and work on data modelling in Power Query editor
+- Analyse entire data and work on data modelling in Power Query editor.
-- Start working on Agents for job scheduling in SQL Server.
+- Work on ADF Course in Udemy.
-- Learn about Disaster Recovery plan in SQL Server.
+- Learn concepts of Azure Data Factory theoretically.

 Blockers
 - None.